 Spec v0.1 is in preparation.
 It will document the MCP tool surface (the mandaire(verb, ...) single-tool architecture), the entity-graph schema, the canonical-store schema per source, the disclosure-policy rules language, the audit-log format, the trust commitments enforcement, and the federation hooks.
 Each section will name a falsifier: how an implementer can verify their implementation conforms, and how a user can verify the operator is honoring the protocol.

-A page that talks about reproducible builds, AGPL licenses, deterministic disclosure compilation, replay-verifiable audit logs, and protocol federation is not the page a non-engineer founder reads before deciding whether to onboard an AI Chief of Staff.
+A page that talks about reproducible builds, AGPL licenses, deterministic disclosure compilation, replay-verifiable audit logs, and protocol federation is not the page a non-engineer founder reads before deciding whether to set up Mandaire.
 We know.
 The architecture matters to a different audience than the operator.

 So this site (mandaire.org) is for the technical evaluator: the engineer your operator-buyer trusts to verify the architecture before they commit; the security-conscious advisor in their network; the auditor; the journalist; the security researcher; the implementer who wants to build a compatible Mandaire instance themselves.
 Their evaluation is what makes the operator's trust earnable.
 We invest in the architecture because the architecture's existence is what makes the operator's trust verifiable through someone they already trust, even if the operator never reads this page.